iOS 16.3 fixes bugs with HDMI and music playback

 As we reported, iOS 16 brought a problem that prevented the playback of content on streaming services when connecting your iPhone or iPad to a monitor via cabo HDMI — due to the technology of digital rights management (digital rights managementor DRM).

-More precisely, users complained about a black screen and an alert that it would not be possible to transmit certain content.
+More precisely, users complained regarding a black screen and an alert that it would not be possible to transmit certain content.
 Now, as reported by iMoreone user said the bug was resolved in iOS 16.3, alleviating the concern of those who thought this was a permanent change.

 Just want to let you know that the HDMI adapter bug in iOS 16 has been fixed.
 Several users have reported that they can stream smoothly [via HDMI] now on iOS 16.3.